Imaging a Mouse Embryo

 A screenshot of an imaging video of a cleared mouse embryo with both muscles and neurons visible.
 Credit: Gabriela Carrillo, Elizabeth Engle Lab, Harvard Medical School; Rylie Walsh, MBL

-For over a century, scientists have utilized mice as research organisms to help understand fundamental aspects of mammalian development, biology, and disease.
+For over a century, scientists have used mice as a research organism to help understand fundamental aspects of mammalian development, biology, and disease.
 While the range of research organisms has expanded in recent years, mice are still an extremely popular subject for scientists around the world.
-The animals share around 80% of human genes, have short life spans, and do well in captivity.
+The animals share about 80% of human genes, have short life spans, and do well in captivity.

 Remote video URL